Ticketpark/TicketparkDynamicRoleBundle/README.md

 ## Installation

-Add TicketparkFileBundle in your composer.json:
+Add TicketparkDynamicRoleBundle in your composer.json:

 ```js
 {